TodePond/GulfOfMexico/SECURITY.md

 ~~Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.~~

+## Previously Found Vulnerabilities

+Use this section to share found vulnerabilities and how to exploit them to encourage users to update their software!